AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-26-a-gentle-introduction-to-composable-css-classes.md

 And here's the result:

-{% include posts/picture.html img="button-style" ext="PNG" alt="Buttons with the button class enabled" shadow=false %}
+{% include posts/picture.html img="button-style" ext="JPG" alt="Buttons with the button class enabled" shadow=false %}

 These don't look like buttons yet, and that's the point.
 The `button` class only defines the minimum set of characteristics common to all buttons.